ze-bang/QMC/README.md

-# QMC_cpp: State-of-the-Art Quantum Monte Carlo for Spin Hamiltonians
+# QMC_cpp: Quantum Monte Carlo for Spin Hamiltonians

 This library provides a modern C++ implementation of Quantum Monte Carlo (QMC) algorithms for simulating spin Hamiltonians on arbitrary lattices.
 It focuses on high performance, flexibility, and ease of use.